-Even if you don’t have .com extension of the website, that’s okay, utilize other extensions like .io, .org, .co etc.
+Even if you don’t have the .com extension of the website, that’s okay, utilize other extensions like .io, .org, .co etc.

 If you already have a website, make sure your keywords are both in the URL and the domain name.
-To make your website visible, focus on these factors which make a link clickable by the users.
+To make your website visible, focus on these factors which make a link clickable for the users.

 - Title tag– Along with the primary keyword, it should set the context right for your audience.
 It should be trendy enough to allow the audience to click.

 - Meta description– This is the quirky bit that encourages users to click more and read the entire piece.
 Either add primary keywords or relevant keywords to your meta description.

 - Image SEO– Add relevant images and the alt tag to let Bing find your blog via your image

 - Add relevant keywords throughout the blog but do not stuff unnecessary keywords.